bitnami/charts/bitnami/minio/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 7.0.0

+This version introduces pod and container securityContext support.
+The previous configuration of `securityContext` has moved to `podSecurityContext` and `containerSecurityContext`.
+Apart from this case, no issues are expected to appear when upgrading.

 ### To 5.0.0